-Central America Sustainable Banking Initiative Develops Green Finance Taxonomy

-The overall project objective is to foster climate finance in Central America by supporting the Central American Council of Superintendents of Banks, Insurance and Other Financial Institutions (CCSBSO) and the participating superintendencies in the development of a green finance taxonomy.
-IFC will work with at least two FIs that operate in member countries of the CCSBSO on the identification of the green portfolio aligned to the developed green taxonomy.
+Central America Sustainable Banking Initiative Develops Green Finance Taxonomy on the identification of the green portfolio aligned to the developed green taxonomy.
 All this work is also expected to have a catalyzation effect of \$79 million by 2028 for green projects.
-The green taxonomy guide is expected to lay the foundation for regulators to incentivize green financing and inform FIs' green financing frameworks in selection, underwriting, decision-making, and disbursement processes.
-The project plan includes publication by the CCSBSO of a regional green taxonomy, implementation of the green taxonomy in at least two FIs, and facilitating at least \$79 million in green financing by three years post-completion.
+The green taxonomy guide is expected to lay the foundation for regulators to incentivize green financing and inform Fls' green financing frameworks in selection, underwriting, decision-making, and disbursement processes.
+The project plan includes publication by the CCSBSO of a regional green taxonomy, implementation of the green taxonomy in at least two Fls, and facilitating at least \$79 million in green financing by three years post-completion.